/

 Before signing a long contract, these are the bits worth paying attention to.

-Price rises: Sky says broadband prices will go up by £3 per month from 1 April 2026, and prices may change during the minimum term.
+Price rises: Sky’s April 2026 broadband rise was £3 per month, and Sky’s current small print still says prices may change during contracts.
 That is one of the biggest reasons Sky loses marks on value.

-Availability split: The flashy 2.5Gbps and 5Gbps packages sound brilliant, but they are not the norm.
-Most people will still be choosing from the standard tiers.
+Availability split: The 2.5Gbps and 5Gbps Gigafast+ packages sound brilliant, but they are not the norm.
+Sky currently lists much lower availability for Gigafast+ than for Superfast or standard full fibre packages, so most people will still be choosing from the standard tiers.

 FAQs